 Fundraising Efforts and Results

 The initial goal for the Sister Water Project was to raise $42,000 to help these people.
 Thanks to the support of Safe Water for Life and Dignity (SWLD), the Congregation of the Humility of Mary, Holy Spirit Sisters, Salvatorian Missions, and Dubuque Rotary Club and many, many donors, the Sister Water Project has since raised more than $1,000,000.
-These funds allowed the Sisters Water Project to complete/restore over 160 well projects in Tanzania and 20 water systems in Honduras.
+These funds allowed the Sister Water Project to complete/restore over 160 well projects in Tanzania and 20 water systems in Honduras.

 The work continues.